museum-digital/museum-digital.org-uk/content/about/portals.md

 {% lr_section_image_left(image = "/data/img/logos/groupit.svg", image_alt = "Logo") %}
 #### GroupIt

-museums record their collection information in the above-listed regional portals.
+Museums record their collection information in the above-listed regional portals.
 The collection data is then synchronized to aggregated instances using a dedicated synchronization tool, _GroupIt_.
 The primary aggregated instances are then - obviously - the respective national and worldwide instances.
 We can however also generate topical collection catalogues based on the synchronization of collections, object groups, or the whole institution.
 {% end %}

 <div class="iconList">